In this post I will talk about regularity and why

 While, technically, this seems like a workable compromise, it still breaks

-regularity of the value types contained in the simd
+regularity of the value types contained in the simd.
+Consequently, according

 anymore: there is no equality operator to establish equality of the LHS and